microsoft/presidio/docs/analyzer/nlp_engines/transformers.md

 ## Adding a new model

-As the underlying transformers model, you can choose either a public pretrained model or a custom model.
+As the underlying transformers model, you can choose from either a public pretrained model or a custom model.

 ### Using a public pre-trained transformers model

 #### Downloading a pre-trained model
-To download the desired NER model from Huggingface:
+To download the desired NER model from HuggingFace:

 ```python
 import transformers